tranngochoang/dna-val/docs/Chemistry/chem6.markdown

 /run/printProgress 100

+/primaryKiller/eLossMin 1.2 keV # primary is killed if deposited E is greater than this value /primaryKiller/eLossMax 1.212 keV # event is aborted if deposited E is greated than this value /gun/energy 2 keV
+/run/beamOn %NEVENTS%

+/primaryKiller/eLossMin 1.6 keV # primary is killed if deposited E is greater than this value /primaryKiller/eLossMax 1.616 keV # event is aborted if deposited E is greated than this value /gun/energy 3.5 keV
+/run/beamOn %NEVENTS%

+/primaryKiller/eLossMin 2.3 keV # primary is killed if deposited E is greater than this value /primaryKiller/eLossMax 2.323 keV # event is aborted if deposited E is greated than this value /gun/energy 7.5 keV
+/run/beamOn %NEVENTS%

+/primaryKiller/eLossMin 3.8 keV # primary is killed if deposited E is greater than this value /primaryKiller/eLossMax 3.838 keV # event is aborted if deposited E is greated than this value /gun/energy 12.5 keV
+/run/beamOn %NEVENTS%

+/primaryKiller/eLossMin 6.0 keV # primary is killed if deposited E is greater than this value /primaryKiller/eLossMax 6.06 keV # event is aborted if deposited E is greated than this value /gun/energy 30 keV
+/run/beamOn %NEVENTS%

+/primaryKiller/eLossMin 8.0 keV # primary is killed if deposited E is greater than this value /primaryKiller/eLossMax 8.08 keV # event is aborted if deposited E is greated than this value /gun/energy 80 keV
+/run/beamOn %NEVENTS%

-/primaryKiller/eLossMin %ELOSSMIN% %ENERGY_UNIT% # primary is killed if deposited E is greater than this value /primaryKiller/eLossMax %ELOSSMAX% %ENERGY_UNIT% # event is aborted if deposited E is greated than this value /gun/energy %ENERGY% %ENERGY_UNIT%
+/primaryKiller/eLossMin 10 keV # primary is killed if deposited E is greater than this value /primaryKiller/eLossMax 10.1 keV # event is aborted if deposited E is greated than this value /gun/energy 999.999 keV
 /run/beamOn %NEVENTS%

 ```